SalarAlo/origo/README.md

 <h2 align="center">Overview</h2>

 <p align="center">
-Origo is a small, self-contained 3D engine built for Linux.
+Origo is a self-contained 3D engine built for Linux.
-No portability layers or cross-platform abstractions.
-Intended for experimentation, rendering research, and low-level engine work.
+This game engine is being developed for submission to the CV-Tag 2026 competition.
 </p>

 ---